Get exclusive member benefits & effect social change. Join Today

 A doctor will ask questions related to osteoporosis risk factors.
 A family history of osteoporosis increases your risk.
 Lifestyle factors, including diet, physical activity, drinking habits, and smoking habits can also impact your risk.
 A doctor will also review medical conditions you have and medications you may have taken.
 Symptoms of osteoporosis that your doctor will likely ask you about include any bone fractures that occurred, a personal history of back pain, a loss of height over time, or a stooped posture.

-A doctor will measure a person’s height without shoes and compare this to previous measurements.
+A doctor will measure a person’s height and compare this to previous measurements.
 Height loss can indicate osteoporosis.
 Your doctor may ask if you have difficulty rising from a sitting position without using your arms to push yourself up.
 They may also perform blood tests to evaluate your levels of vitamin D, as well as some other blood tests to determine the overall metabolic activity of your bones.
 Metabolic activity may be increased in the case of osteoporosis.

 If a doctor determines that you are at risk for osteoporosis, you may undergo a bone density test.
 A common example is a dual energy X-ray absorptiometry (DEXA) scan.
 This painless, rapid test uses X-ray images to measure bone density and fracture risk.

-According to the Radiological Society of North America (RSNA), a DEXA scan is the standard for measuring how the density of a person’s bones and their risk for osteoporosis.
+According to the Radiological Society of North America (RSNA), a DEXA scan is the standard for measuring the density of a person’s bones and their risk for osteoporosis.
 This painless test uses X-rays to measure bone density.

 A radiation technologist performs a DEXA scan using a central or peripheral device.
 A central device is more commonly used in a hospital or doctor’s office.
 The person lies on a table while a scanner is used to measure hip and spine bone density.